-- Completion of Annual Health Assessment Form (Located in the forms section of the Nursing Student Handbook) - Completion of Immunization Form (Located in the forms section of the Nursing Student Handbook) - □ Proof of flu vaccination annually (administered from October to March) - □ PPD test or chest x-ray annually

-- Drug screening for pre-licensure students or post-licensure students not currently employed - Proof of current BLS certification (Basic Life Support for Healthcare Providers through the American Heart Association) - □ Proof of any other additional requirements for specific agencies as necessary - □ Evidence of patient confidentiality training (Health Insurance Portability and Accountability Act [HIPAA]) - Proof of personal health insurance (students are responsible for payment of any health care services).
-Students are required to have personal health insurance for the duration of their time in the program. - Certification of clear background through CastleBranch for continued enrollment for pre-licensure students and post-licensure students www.castlebranch.com - □ Proof of current unencumbered licensure as a registered nurse for post-licensure students - Statement of acknowledgement of policies and procedures as set forth in the AUM SON student handbook (see forms section) - □ Confidentiality agreement (see forms section) - □ Signed classroom behavior policy (see forms section ) - □ Consent for photographs or video (see forms section)
+Completion of Annual Health Assessment Form (Located in the forms section of the Nursing Student Handbook) □ Completion of Immunization Form (Located in the forms section of the Nursing Student Handbook) □ Proof of flu vaccination annually (administered from October to March) □ PPD test or chest x-ray annually □ Drug screening for pre-licensure students and post-licensure students Proof of current BLS certification (Basic Life Support for Healthcare Providers through the American Heart Association) Proof of any other additional requirements for specific agencies as necessary Evidence of patient confidentiality training (Health Insurance Portability and Accountability Act [HIPAA]) Proof of personal health insurance (students are responsible for payment of any health care services).
+Students are required to have personal health insurance for the duration of their time in the program.
+Certification of clear background through CastleBranch for continued enrollment for pre-licensure students and post-licensure students www.castlebranch.com □ Proof of current unencumbered licensure as a registered nurse for post-licensure students □ Statement of acknowledgement of policies and procedures as set forth in the AUM SON student handbook (see forms section)